2000–01 Kentucky Wildcats men's basketball team

 The 2000–01 Kentucky Wildcats men's basketball team represented University of Kentucky in the 2000–01 NCAA Division I men's basketball season.
 The head coach was Tubby Smith and the team finished the season with an overall record of 24–10.
+In the 2001 NCAA Tournament Kentucky advanced to the Sweet 16, before being eliminated by USC 79–69.